 Certainly the most stylized movie to ever come from Ghibli.
 It is also in my opinion Isao Takahata’s best work (even though most people will claim his magnum opus is Grave of the Fireflies).
 The style of animation changes drastically at random points in the film, but serves to emphasize the mood as opposed to being plainly distracting.
 The movie follows the amusing day-to-day exploits of the quintessentially Japanese Yamada family, and is split into a few smaller episodes by the recitation of traditional Japanese haikus that relate to the episodes’ content.
-Definitely one of the best family anime movies around, and heart-warming to watch at any time.
+One of the best family anime movies around, and heart-warming to watch at any time.

 Tales from Earthsea (2006)

 Gedo Senki (ゲド戦記)

 Tales from Earthsea was the first Ghibli movie to be directed by Hayao Miyazaki’s son, Goro Miyazaki.
-It ended up being an alright (if somewhat pedestrian) movie, especially considering that Hayao did not consider Goro ready for the responsibility of directing a Ghibli feature film.
+It ended up being an alright (if somewhat pedestrian) movie, especially considering that Hayao reportedly did not even consider Goro ready for the responsibility of directing a Ghibli feature film.
 The story follows a boy named Arren who killed his father and stole his sword.
-Arren ends up getting caught in the crossfire of an age-old war that had been going on between a powerful wizard and a powerful witch.
+Arren ends up getting caught in the crossfire of an age-old war being waged between a powerful wizard and a powerful witch.
 The story more or less plods aimlessly along throughout the movie, especially so when compared to Hayao’s masterpieces.
-This movie didn’t even hit North America until 2011, and then only on DVD in spite of Disney’s recent Bluray distribution craze, which kind of shows that even they acknowledge this movie’s mediocrity.
-With that said, Tales from Earthsea is still worth the watch, if only to see Studio Ghibli’s beautiful art and to appreciate how far Goro Miyazaki has come as a director.
+This movie didn’t even hit North America until 2011, and then only on DVD in spite of Disney’s recent Blu-ray distribution craze, which kind of shows that even they acknowledge this movie’s mediocrity.
+With that said, Tales from Earthsea is still just worth the watch, if only to see Studio Ghibli’s beautiful art and to appreciate how far Goro Miyazaki has come as a director.

 From Up on Poppy Hill (2011)